ClaeysKobe/GeospatialAdvertismentBasics/README.md

      - Get your API key from the credentials page
 2. Unity Version
    - Install Unity Hub and Unity version 2022.3.10f1 with the iOS Build Support package
+   - To install 2022.3.10f1, head over to the [Unity Archive](https://unity.com/releases/editor/archive)
+   - Make sure to add iOS Build Support when installing the correct version.
+If not, this can still be configured later.

 ## Getting Started
 1. Clone the GitHub repository on your pc via your preferred tool (e.g. GitHub Desktop)